-As for the role of land-use regulation, our main contribution is to quantify its relevance in determining how the equilibrium outcomes' response varies within the city and across socioe-conomic groups.
-In blocks whose residents belong to the first four socioeconomic quintiles, the market access elasticity of housing is homogeneous across all levels of baseline regulation and moderately larger than the average effect.
-While this may seem counterintuitive, we provide evidence that the baseline regulation was initially permissive and becomes even more permissive in places where the increased accessibility is higher to accommodate the response to the demand shock caused by the infrastructure.
+We also find that the role of land-use regulation in determining how the equilibrium outcomes' response varies within the city is sharply different depending on the socioeconomic composition of the blocks.
+In blocks whose residents belong to the first four socioeconomic quintiles, the market access elasticity of housing is homogeneous across all levels of baseline regulation and moderately more prominent than the average effect.
+While this may seem counterintuitive, we provide evidence that the baseline regulation was initially permissive and does not become more stringent in places where the increased accessibility is higher.
+The initial regulation is able to accommodate the response to the demand shock caused by the infrastructure.